 It was a ludicrous assignment.
 Claire Peyton, the entertainment columnist for the Mountain Valley Daily News, knew it.
 After their morning meeting, editor-in-chief Warren Harris pulled her aside.
 He mentioned a ghost story that had persisted in Mountain Valley, population 150,000, since after World War II.
-Then he let slip that he wanted her to find out if there was any truth to it.
+Then he let slip that he wanted her to find out if there was any truth.

 “When you think about it, it’s a human interest story.
-Ordinary people crave a little silly fun because reading about terrorism becomes tedious.”
+Ordinary people crave silly fun because reading about terrorism becomes tedious.”

 Harris crossed his burly arms against his chest and peered down at her.
 “You’ve always wanted national recognition,” he began.
 “I know you’ve been looking for a way to break into TV.”